 High efficiency natural gas water heaters

-Upgrade to a high efficiency natural gas water heater, otherwise known as a condensing water heater, to qualify for an incentive and reduce your commercial water heating costs by up to 30 per cent.
+Upgrade to a high efficiency natural gas water heater, otherwise known as a condensing water heater, to qualify for an incentive and reduce your commercial water heating costs by up to 30%.

 Condensing water heaters

-Condensing water heaters, which are capable of achieving thermal efficiencies up to 96 per cent, use an enhanced or secondary heat exchanger to capture residual heat from the combustion gases that would normally be vented outside.
+Condensing water heaters, which are capable of achieving thermal efficiencies up to 96%, use an enhanced or secondary heat exchanger to capture residual heat from the combustion gases that would normally be vented outside.
 Condensing water heaters use that additional captured heat energy to preheat the incoming cool water before it reaches the primary heat exchanger.

 - reduced heating costs;